 Devices that contain coils capable of sending and receiving radio waves may be placed around or adjacent to the area of the body being studied.

-You will be given breathing instructions and will be asked to hold your breath numerous times during the examinations.
+You will be given breathing instructions and will be asked to hold your breath for short periods of time during the examination.